iuf/xstyle/rules.md

 Every routine is judged by the judging table.
 One judging table stays for one starting group.
 Judges can judge alone or in pairs.
-The only thing a judge has to do, is to bring the riders of the current starting group in order.
+The judge has to bring the riders of the current starting group in order by judging the difficulty of the shown skills.

-There is no special judging form.
-Every jugde gets a blank sheet of paper and can use any system he/she wants to create the order.
-The only restriction is to not take any negative aspect into account (for example dismounts).
-Only fully landed skills count.
-A skill is fully landed when the rider reaches a stable position during the skill.
+Only mastered skills count.
+A skill is mastered when the rider reached the point of beeing in control.

+Examples:

+* The landing of a unispin is part of the skill.
+The rider can only reach the point of beeing in control after landing.
+* In coasting, the rider is in control, after getting far enough.
+Getting back to pedals is a separate difficulty.
+The same applies for other riding skills.

+Negative aspects like dismounts are ignored.
+Every judge can use blank sheets of paper to take notes.

 All the placing points get summed up for each rider.
 The 3 riders with the fewest points win and advance to the next round.
-If there is only one group left, it gets judged by a group of riders from the last round.

 TODO: Post-Processing: Streichwertung, Judge-Gruppen-Meinung, Sache des Chief Judges